Priv-Page/privpage/README.md

 For more information of how GitHub OAuth works, see [the official documentation](https://developer.github.com/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/).

 1. The client requests a resource
-- The session cookie is present and valid?
-Go to `3.`
+- If the session cookie is present and valid, go to `3.`
-- Otherwise, redirects to the provider OAuth page
+- Otherwise, redirects to the provider's OAuth page

-2. Provider (e.g. GitHub) OAuth page
+2. Provider's (e.g. GitHub) OAuth page
-- If successful, redirects to the callback (this service)
+- If successful, redirects to the callback URL (this service)

 4. The callback request is received from the OAuth provider
-- Gets an OAuth token, then store it in the service with a `random_key`
+- Get an OAuth token, then store it server-side with a `random_key`
-- The `random_key` is set in a session cookie
+- The `random_key` is set in a session cookie for the client

-3. A call is performed to the API to get the resource, that is then served to the client.
+5. A call is performed to the API to get the resource, which is then served to the client.